-Our Lawyer Provide the Highest Quality Probate Services in Las Vegas
+Our Lawyer Provide the Highest Quality Probate Services

 The attorney at Tyrell Law, PLLC can explain what first makes a will valid.
 At a minimum, a will is required to:

 - Clearly state that this is the will of the person who wrote it

 - Include at least one substantive provision, such as a clause leaving some property to someone or appointing a personal guardian for a minor child

 - Appoint an executor also called a personal representative as the person responsible for carrying out the terms of the will when the time comes

 Understanding Probate Law

 The next step is to clarify probate laws.
 At its most basic level, the legal process of probate is the transfer of property of the deceased to his or her beneficiaries according to the will.
 In the absence of a valid will, the laws of intestate succession dictate the transfer.

 Once a person dies, our probate law attorney assist you in carrying out the probate process to: